Deliciozy/bopit-game/README.md

-🕹️ Bop-It Style Handheld Game (ESP32-C3 + CircuitPython)
+📘 Bop-It Style Handheld Game (ESP32-C3 + CircuitPython)

-A 90s-style handheld electronic reaction game inspired by Bop It / Brain Warp, built using an ESP32-C3 microcontroller, SSD1306 OLED display, ADXL345 accelerometer, rotary encoder, LiPo battery, NeoPixel LED, and custom enclosure.
+A 90s-style handheld electronic reaction game inspired by Bop It and Brain Warp, built with an ESP32-C3, SSD1306 OLED, ADXL345 accelerometer, rotary encoder, push button, NeoPixel, LiPo battery, and a custom wooden enclosure.

-This project was designed and implemented as part of an embedded systems course, demonstrating sensor integration, real-time game logic, input processing, and hardware design.
+This project demonstrates real-time embedded game logic, sensor fusion, input processing, and hardware integration as part of an embedded systems course.

-📦 How to Play
+🎮 How to Play

-Power on the device using the back power switch.
+Power on the device using the back-mounted toggle switch.

-Use the rotary encoder to scroll through three difficulty levels:
+Use the rotary encoder to scroll through the three difficulty modes:

-Easy (slow timer)
+Easy (long timer)

 Medium

-Hard (fast timer)
+Hard (short timer)

-Press the external button to confirm difficulty and start.
+Press the main action button to confirm difficulty and start the game.

-Each level, the OLED shows a random command:
+Each level, the OLED displays a random move:

-TURN LEFT → rotate encoder counterclockwise
+TURN LEFT → rotate encoder CCW

-TURN RIGHT → rotate encoder clockwise
+TURN RIGHT → rotate encoder CW

 SHAKE → shake the whole device

-PRESS BTN → press the main external button
+PRESS BTN → press the main action button

-You must perform the move within the time limit, which shortens as levels increase.
+Perform the move before the timer expires.

-If correct → next level
+✔ Correct → next level

-If wrong or timeout → Game Over
+✖ Wrong OR timeout → Game Over

-Press button to restart without power-cycling
+🔁 Press button to restart without turning power off

-Beat all 10 levels → YOU WIN!
+🏆 Clear all 10 levels → YOU WIN!

-NeoPixel LED acts as a state indicator throughout gameplay.
+The NeoPixel LED provides visual cues for game states (start, level change, win, game over).

 🧩 Components Used
 Microcontroller

-Seeed Studio XIAO ESP32-C3 (running CircuitPython)
+Seeed Studio XIAO ESP32-C3 running CircuitPython

-Sensors / Inputs
+Inputs

-Rotary Encoder (direction input)
+Rotary Encoder (A/B channels)

-External Button (game actions)
+External Push Button

 ADXL345 Accelerometer (shake detection)

 Outputs

-SSD1306 128×64 OLED Display (game UI)
+SSD1306 128×64 OLED Display

-WS2812 NeoPixel LED (status indicator)
+WS2812 NeoPixel RGB LED

 Power